DFE-Digital/manage-courses-ui/Readme.md

 # Miscellaneous

-## Using a local version of ManageCourses.ApiClient
+## Using a local version of ManageCourses.ApiClient and SearchAndCompareUi.Shared

-If you want to use a version of ManageCourses.ApiClient that is not (yet) on nuget.org, copy `src/ui/dev.targets.example` to `src/ui/dev.targets` and update the Project path referenced in that file to your local ApiClient project
+If you want to use a version of ManageCourses.ApiClient/SearchAndCompareUi.Shared that is not (yet) on nuget.org, copy `src/ui/dev-mc-api.targets.example` to `src/ui/dev-mc-api.targets` and/or `src/ui/dev-sc-shared.targets.example` to `src/ui/dev-sc-shared.targets` and update the Project path referenced in that file to your local ApiClient project

 ## Auth workflow